PatrickMaier/HdpH/hdph/README.md

 **Haskell distributed parallel Haskell (HdpH)** is a Haskell DSL for parallel computation on distributed-memory architectures.
-HdpH is implemented entirely in Haskell but does make use of a few GHC extensions, most notably TemplateHaskell.
+HdpH is implemented entirely in Haskell but does make use of GHC extensions, most notably TemplateHaskell.

-HdpH is described in some detail in the paper [Implementing a High-level Distributed-Memory Parallel Haskell in Haskell](http://www.macs.hw.ac.uk/~pm175/papers/Maier_Trinder_IFL2011_XT.pdf).
-The paper on [The Design of SymGridPar2](http://www.macs.hw.ac.uk/~pm175/papers/Maier_Stewart_Trinder_SAC2013.pdf) paints the bigger picture of what HdpH was designed for and where future developments will lead.

-This release is considered alpha stage.

 Building HdpH with UDP node discovery